yeti-switch/doc/en/quick-start/quick_start.rst

 Routing quick start guide
 =========================

-This document explains how to configure Yeti to route your fist test call.
+This document explains how to configure Yeti to route your first test call.

 Yeti is user-friendly application and it very easy for configuration.
 You can see this by looking at the diagram of dependencies between objects :)